ChrisZhu2050/chriszhu2050.github.io/index.md

   1. Token Embedding Layer
        <br>
-      > Only one shared in model!!
+      > Only one in a model!!

       Matrix Shape:
       > V × d<sub>model</sub>